joshhartigan/rembrandt.js/README.md

 * `rembrandt.opacity(opacity)` - Set the opacity to a number, like with CSS, or a string: "transparent", "translucent", or "opaque".
 * `rembrandt.move(x, y)` - Puts the focus element in position [x, y] on the page.
 * `rembrandt.shape(shape)` - Change the shape of the element with a string.
 Currently supported: "square", "circle", "ellipse".
+* `rembrandt.graph(data, width, unit, [label])` - Generate a bar chart for each value in data, where one unit is `unit` pixels tall, and the total width is equal to `width`.
+If `label` is `true`, each bar will have its value written at the top of it.

 # Feedback